Ridepooling and public bus services: A comparative case-study: Statistical Modelling and Simulation of Transportation Data

 where $\lambda_i$ is the intensity parameter or the expected value of requests for the instance $i$.
 In GLM this intensity parameter is modeled using a link function that maps the expected value to a link variable which is modeled as a linear combination of the covariates plus an intercept.
 For Poisson count regression, it is common practice to use the canonical link function $\log(\cdot)$, hence

 Inserting this to the Poisson distribution enables one to determine the parameters $\beta\in\mathbb{R}^q$ via Fisher scoring maximizing the likelihood, see \cite{knight1999mathematical}.
 Note that $x_i$ is composed of one intercept term, $6$ dummy $0$-$1$ variables indicating the weekdays Tuesday--Sunday (with all those dummies equal zero indicating Monday) and $23$ dummy variables for the hours of daytime different from 12--1\,PM.
-The set of covariates is complemented with a further dummy variable for school holidays, so that we obtain $q=1+6+23+1=30$ parameters that are estimated from the data for each of the 516 bus stops in the \hma ride hailing area seperately.
+The set of covariates is complemented with a further dummy variable for school holidays, so that we obtain $q=1+6+23+1=30$ parameters that are estimated from the data for each of the 516 bus stops in the \hma ridepooling area seperately.
 This is automated by adequately filtering and accumulating the requests and application of the \texttt{glm} function in the statistics programming language \texttt{R}\footnote{\url{https://r-project.org}}.

-In this way we estimate the distribution of raw ride requests on the basis of single passengers.
-While this adequately models single bus passengers, it does not model the group size of a ride hailing request.
-To obtain a request model with adequate group sizes, we use the statistics of group sizes of the ride hailing requests of the \hma as obtained from the corresponding data set and displayed in Table \ref{tab:group_sizes}.
+In this way we estimate the distribution of raw transport requests on the basis of single passengers.
+While this adequately models single bus passengers, it does not model the group size of a ridepooling request.
+To obtain a request model with adequate group sizes, we use the statistics of group sizes of the ridepooling requests of the \hma as obtained from the corresponding data set and displayed in Table \ref{tab:group_sizes}.

 In order not to increase the average overall number of passengers, downscale the intensities $\lambda_i$ by the average passenger group size (i.e., by $1.264$ in the case of Table \ref{tab:group_sizes}).
 After using the downscaled intensities for generation of a statistically realistic random number of requests, for each request the size of groups are generated according to their distribution.